iskconproject/sevabook/docs/prd.md

 - Integration with accounting software
 - Bulk barcode printing and inventory management tools
 - Migration to different backend service if needed
+- Enhanced AI capabilities for inventory management and sales recommendations
+- Integration with more advanced AI models as they become available